deividAlfa/stm32_soldering_iron_controller/README.md

     * STM32F103xB		// For STM103
     * STM32F072xB		// For STM072

  If you use a different MCU:
  Create a new empty project with that MCU.
 Follow [Creating a .ioc file from scratch](#Creating_ioc)

  Go to the preprocessor settings and the MCU define will be there, copy the value to the T12 project.

+Copy these files from the new project to the T12 project:

-Copy the .ioc to the T12 project and rename it as "T12.ioc".
+	In /, the .ioc file, and rename it to T12.ioc
+	In /, the flash description file, ex.
+STM32F103C8TX_FLASH.ld In /Core/Startup: The startup file, ex. startup_stm32f103c8tx.s

- It's recommended to make another copy of it and storeing it for future use, defining the MCU used, ex.
+ It's recommended to make another copy of the .ioc file and storing it for future use, defining the MCU used:

+ Ex.
 T12-STM32F101.ioc.

- Never directly rename these!
-Copy and rename!
+ Never directly rename the .ioc files!
+Copy and rename instead!

  If you lose it, making a new .ioc will take a while!

 <a id="Creating_ioc"></a>
 ## Creating a .ioc file from scratch